 North Cascades Park Boundary Sign

-It is here that we realized that this is a park where you really need to hike, and hike high, to see the majesty of this national park.
-The drive along Highway 20 is beautiful, and the shorter hikes to other lakes are nice, but for views like these, you really have to hike high.
+It was here that we realized North Cascades is a park where you really need to hike—and hike high—to appreciate its true grandeur.
+The drive along Highway 20 is beautiful, and the short hikes to the lakes are nice, but the truly spectacular views only come after climbing higher into the mountains.

 The trail tops out at Maple Pass.
 This upper part of the trail can still be snow-covered well into the summer, so be prepared to hike on the snow if you will be here in July.
 We did this in early August and there were still a few patches of snow lingering on the ground.